 The purpose of this circle is to offer a safer space (because there is no truly safe space) for BIPOC (Black, Indigenous, and people of color) womxn to write and share our truths.
 It will also serve to build a strong BIPOC womxn’s writing community.
 Each session will include writing prompts, time for sharing, and encouraging feedback from classmates.
-One week will also feature writing instruction by a professional BIPOC womxn writer.

 This class is suitable for writers of all levels.